ojhaapala/sailfish-telegramWV/README.md

 A simple app to view Telegram web interface through a silica webviewer.

 ##Good things:
-⋅⋅*Avoid using android telegram.
+1.Avoid using android telegram.
-⋅⋅*Don't need to occupy the browser for this
+2.Don't need to occupy the browser for this
-⋅⋅*No bar in the bottom
+3.No bar in the bottom

 ##Bad things:
-⋅⋅*No notifications
+1.No notifications
-⋅⋅*Not sure about battery consumption vs android telegram
+2.Not sure about battery consumption vs android telegram 3.Doesn't scale (?) please tell me how to get it to scale like when using the browser